xica369/0x0A-object_detection/README.md

 	- 3: number of color channels
 - image_shapes: a numpy.ndarray of shape (ni, 2) containing the original height and width of the images
 	- 2 => (image_height, image_width)

+When you run the 5-main.py you can see this:
+`$./5-main.py`

 ### 6-yolo.py // Show boxes
 Class Yolo (Based on 5-yolo.py):